 If not diagnosed early, open-angle glaucoma may significantly damage vision and even cause blindness.
 That is why it's so important to have your eye doctor test you regularly for glaucoma.
 Once diagnosed, glaucoma is usually controlled with eye drops that reduce eye pressure.
 Glaucoma is a life-long condition and needs continual follow-up with your eye doctor.

 Acute closed-angle glaucoma is different from chronic open-angle glaucoma in several important ways: The symptoms usually occur with relative suddenness; the eye is painful and red.
 If the high pressure in the eye is not relieved quickly, blindness can occur.
 On the other hand, treatments for acute closed-angle glaucoma -- usually laser treatment -- are usually permanent and do not require long-term therapy.
+For this type of glaucoma, making a hole to allow fluid to drain, called an iridectomy, is the standard treatment to cure it.
 The unaffected eye also is usually treated to prevent a future attack.
 However, it's important to get your eyes checked regularly, as some people may develop a case of chronic angle-closure glaucoma later in life, even after laser treatment.

 Appropriate treatment depends on the nature and stage of the glaucoma.
 Your eye doctor may not prescribe any treatment for ocular hypertension -- when increased pressure in the eye is minimal and no nerve damage is present.
 Routine monitoring of your peripheral vision and of the appearance of the optic nerve may be sufficient.

 If the glaucoma does not respond to medication, or if you cannot tolerate the side effects, your doctor may change medications or recommend one of several surgical techniques: